nptscot/nptscot.github.io/manual/index.md

 ![Gradient](/images/gradient.png)

 The average gradient of the road is shown as a percentage.
 Steeper roads are a barrier to cycling and affect route choice and the uptake of cycling in the scenarios.
-Please note in some locations where the network does follow the land contours, e.g. some bridges, the gradient will incorrectly show flat sections of network as steep.
-This is something we are working to resolve.
+Please note that in some locations where the network does not follow the land contours, such as elevated structures like North Bridge in Edinburgh, the gradient will incorrectly show flat sections of network as steep.
+This issue does not affect all bridges, for example, bridges over the River Clyde in Glasgow show correct gradients.
+We are aware of this inconsistency and are working to address it.

 <!-- /#colour -->